 Pearl Public School District has developed and adopted policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 Pearl Public School District will directly notify parents of these policies at least annually at the start of each school year and after any substantive changes.
 Pearl Public School District will also directly notify, such as through U.S. Mail or email, parents of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parents to opt his or her child out of participation of the specific activity or survey.
 Pearl Public School District will make this notification to parents at the beginning of the school year if the District has identified the specific or approximate dates of the activities or surveys at that time.
-For surveys and activities scheduled after the school year starts, parents will be provided reasonable notification of the planned activities and surveys.
-Parents below and be provided an opportunity to opt their child out of such activities and surveys.
-Parents will also be provided an opportunity to review any pertinent surveys.
+For surveys and activities scheduled after the school year starts, parents will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to review any pertinent surveys.
 Following is a list of the specific activities and surveys covered under this requirement:

-- \Collection, disclosure, or use of personal information for marketing, sales or other distribution. - \Administration of any protected information survey not funded in whole or in part by ED. - \Any non-emergency, invasive physical examination or screening as described above.
+\Collection, disclosure, or use of personal information for marketing, sales or other distribution. \Administration of any protected information survey not funded in whole or in part by ED.

+\Any non-emergency, invasive physical examination or screening as described above.